All Episodes

 The amount of money that we pay for this.

-It's our own, it's it's uh it's something else.
+It's our own, it's something else.

-On the other hand, my my feeling about that is I don't regard that kind of scrutiny as a profound invasion of privacy.
+On the other hand, my feeling about that is I don't regard that kind of scrutiny as a profound invasion of privacy.

-On the other hand, I am very worried about terrorism, and I'd like the government to be collecting all information that might contain clues to uh further terrorist attacks.
+And I'd like the government to be collecting all information that might contain clues to further terrorist attacks.

 And there you have it.